u413-284-si/FdF/README.md

 Enjoy!

 ## Contact & contribute
-To contact me and for feedback in order to fix bugs/improve the project you may write me a message to **sqiu at student dot 42 dot com**.
+To contact me and for feedback in order to fix bugs/improve the project you may write me a message to **sqiu@student.42vienna.com**.